By Sacha Ismail, Lewisham Momentum activist

 But I read that the Alliance for Workers’ Liberty is trying to take over Momentum.

 The socialist organisation AWL is active in Momentum and influential in some groups and areas.
-But it is a tiny minority among delegates to the National Committee.
-So is Socialist Appeal, the only other socialist organisation present there.
+But it is a tiny minority among delegates to the National Committee, with two members out of about 60 [this later grew to three].
+Socialist Appeal, the only other socialist organisation present on the committee, has one member.
 The idea that these groups are “taking over” Momentum is of the same sort as the media smears which condemn strikes as being engineered by one or two Trotskyists in a workplace.

 In the current row about democracy, the AWL is on the same side as many people who vehemently disagreed with it in an earlier argument about Jackie Walker and anti-semitism (as well as many who did agree with it).
 In fact the movement for democracy in Momentum unites a very wide range of people.